luis198327/olympics-quiz-game/README.md

 <<Add content>>

 ### Further Testing
  + When testing different scores on the finish page, I noticed the image and corresponding message were not consistent when a score of zero was awarded.
 The Bronze medal was shown but the message stated was the user won Gold.
 I have therefore expanded the if else statement to add a further 2 conditions.
 The first was so that if the score equals zero, a new false start image and message is displayed.
-Anything else should result in a 404 error message to presented.
+Anything else should result in a 404 error message to presented, which is styled to look like the Japanese flag (the zero being a red circle).

 #### Validation
 I used the W3C Markup Validation Service to check the Markup and W3C CSS Validation Service to check the CSS validity of the site.
 I also used JShint to check the functionality of my JavaScript code.
 I used these during and at the end of the project to regularly identify issues.  <<Update when tested - All HTML pages, and the CSS styling page and javascript have passed with no errors/issues highlighted.>>